jalcine/website/src/_posts/2013-09-20-the-other-side-of-being-a-young-developer.markdown

 After that, I got to spend about two weeks in Hawaii to attend Aloha Ruby, a Ruby conference in paradise.
 It was for me, haha.
-I didn't pack much since I planned to be on my does.
+I didn't pack much since I planned to be on my toes.
 When I landed though, I was lost and without a place to stay.
 Being my first time, I didn't fully plan how I was going to do this.

 I traded my chances of going to an ivy league school and being nose-deep in